lsandini/cgmsim/README.md

 Installation
 ============

 In order to use this simulator, you'll need an instance of Nightscout (NS).
 If you are not familiar with NS, go over to https://nightscout.github.io/nightscout/new_user/ and be sure to follow all the steps and perform this installation first.
+Make sure to write down the URL and the APISECRET (for example "MYAPISECRET1").

 The simulator itself works in a Linux Ubuntu 20.04 LTS environment.
 You'll need a computer or a virtual machine running Ubuntu in order to complete the CGMSIM-2 installation.
 I do not recommend running the simulation as the __root__ user.
 Instead, create a regular user with sudo privileges, in my case "lorenzo".
 There are plenty of tutorials for that.
-Once done, create a folder for this application, and name it whatever you like, for example "cgmsim".

 The next steps involve:

 - downloading all the files from this Github repository
 - installating the dependencies necessary for running the simulator
-- setting up the environment
+- setting up the environment variables
 - kickstarting the simulator
 - scheduling the tasks

 1) Downloading the simulator

-Log into your Ubuntu computer in terminal, and then run this command :
+Log into your Ubuntu terminal, and then run this command :

 git clone https://github.com/lsandini/cgmsim.git

 That's it.
-A folder called cgmsim has been made and all the needed files are in there.
+A folder called cgmsim has been made for you and all the needed files are in there.

 If you'd like to run more simulators on the same machine, just run: